Home » Slow Cooker » Slow Cooker Peanut Butter Banana Oatmeal Bars

 Canned pumpkin isn’t loved by all, nor is it readily available in certain areas, so I created these slow cooker oatmeal bars…which might be my new favorite!

-Ingredients needed to make this recipe (scroll down to recipe card for complete recipe):
+Ingredients needed (scroll down to recipe card for complete recipe):

 • Ripe bananas